SigNoz/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

 ### Using Sidecar

-To create a `Sidecar` which has `OTLP` receivers as input while sending traces data to SigNoz Collector as well logs to console:
+To create a `Sidecar` which has `OTLP` receivers as input and as output send telemetry data to SigNoz Collector as well logs to console:

 ```bash {19}
 kubectl apply -f - <<EOF